s22-tech/Yourls-Popular-Links/README.md

 # Yourls Popular Links

-* The plugin only works for Yourls 1.7+.
+* The plugin is compatible with Yourls 1.7 or higher.

 * This version fixes the deprecated function and removes the warning.